LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 }
 ```

 Now for the tests.
-Instead of testing that user was created we need to test that the invitation was created with the right `company_id` and `role_id` and that the Mail was sent.
+Instead of testing that user was created, we need to test that the invitation was created with the right `company_id` and `role_id` and that the Mail was sent.

 We will create new tests in the `CompanyUserTest` instead of the old `test_admin_can_create_user_for_a_company` and `test_company_owner_can_create_user_to_his_company`.